- Your State

 You can also choose from charter schools.
 These are another type of tuition-free, public school open to all students.
 Charter schools are distinct from traditional public schools in that they have extra freedom to innovate and determine their own policies.
 As one New York City charter school parent described, “There is a tremendous amount of variety among charter schools… Shop around to find the school that is the best fit for your child’s learning needs.”

 As they innovate, charter schools can share the fruits of their innovation with traditional classrooms.
 In New York, charters are accountable to authorizing entities for student achievement.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 New York’s first charter school opened in 1999 in Harlem.
-Today, there are more than 300 charter schools across the state, with many of these located in New York City.
-Learn more about these options at the Northeast Charter Schools Network.
-If you’re in the Buffalo area, you can apply to multiple charter schools at one time at Enroll Buffalo Charters.
+Today, there are more than 350 charter schools across the state, with many of these located in New York City.
+Currently there is a cap limiting the number of charter school licenses available in New York City, and there are no more licenses available under this cap.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as an International Baccalaureate program or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
 If there is one near you with a theme that interests your child, it could be a great option to consider.

 New York has several magnet schools throughout the state.
 You can easily search magnet schools in New York City at NYC Magnet Schools.
 The website offers families application info and information about magnet schools in Brooklyn, the Bronx, Manhattan, and Queens.
 Other districts with magnet schools or programs include the Rochester City School District and the Buffalo School District.
 You can also search your local district to learn more.